tutek1/DTLabs/04_2DPlatformIn3D/lab04.md

 If you run the game and exit the 2D level, you can start looping **back and forth** between 2D and 3D.
 To correct this, we will need to fix the following 3 problems.

 #### 1. Move Player 3D Outside of the `Area3D`
-The first problem is that the player 3D stays in the `Area3D` and is disabled.
-This is problematic, since once they are enabled, the collision is triggered again, resulting in a constant exiting and entering loop.
-To fix this, we will **move** the player 3D out of the `Area3D`, **wait** one frame, and then disable them.
+The first problem is that the 3D player remains in the `Area3D` while it is being disabled.
+This is problematic, as once they are enabled, the collision is triggered again, resulting in a constant loop of exiting and re-entering.
+To fix this, we will **move** the player 3D out of the `Area3D`, **wait** for one frame, and then **disable** them.

 ```GDScript
 func _enter2D() -> void: